 What is the late-night return protocol for a NYC prom night?

 The prom night that ends at 12:30 or 1 AM at a venue in midtown or the Lower East Side and disperses to four or five family residences across three boroughs is a coordination problem before it is a transport problem.
-The pre-booked Sprinter holds across the full night on the hourly meter and runs the late-night drops as the final leg of the same booking.
+The pre-booked party bus or Sprinter holds across the full night on the hourly meter and runs the late-night drops as the final leg of the same booking.
 Drops typically include family residences in the West Village, the Upper West Side, Park Slope, Astoria, Long Island City, Riverdale, and the Bronx.
 The hourly rate holds, the driver is the same driver, and the parents receive a final-drop text from dispatch when each prom-goer is home.

 How early should I book a NYC prom limo?